PhantomEpicness/cmss13-design-docs/xeno/globber_boiler.md

 Acid glob:

-This glob serves as globbers's primary sieging ability.
+This glob serves as Grenadiers's primary sieging ability.
 It also is a decently large AoE attack and can serve as a substitute for normal boiler gas if the situation requires it.
 However it is much worse than normal boiler gas when used in this situation, since vision is not blocked by gas, enabling marines to see.
 It takes an amount of time to detonate, so marines can notice it and begin to run away before the acid sprays out.
 Acid spraying out takes a bit of time to spread.